rwinlib/tesseract/readme.md

-Tesseract OCR stack for Windows.
+Tesseract OCR stack for Windows:

+ - Tesseract 3.05.01
+ - Leptonica 1.74.4

-- Tesseract 3.04.01 was compiled with Rtools toolchains, linking only aganst leptonica and libtiff from msys2.
+Tesseract was compiled with Rtools gcc and g++.
-- Leptonica 1.73 was rebuilt with msys2 to add `-DOPJ_STATIC`
-  to `CPPFLAGS`.
+Leptonica was built with:

+    CC="gcc -DOPJ_STATIC"

-- Remaining C libraries taken from msys2/rwinlib.
+Other libs were taken from msys2.

 Note that this does not include the training data files required to run tesseract.